Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/DEVLOG-Kayden_Au.md

 Long working session on turn based system, scratch detection, detecting the categories of balls, fouls, etc...

 About 2 - 3 hours.

+I believe this document accurately reflects the contributions of my teammate. - Alvaro Hernandez (;